Project Overview

 The transportation system exists to move people and goods, but its foremost obligation is to preserve human life.
 Every other benefit—mobility, commerce, economic growth—depends on the assumption that the system does not impose unnecessary risk of death or serious injury on those who use it.

-- The economic cost of roadway crashes is estimated at more than $340 billion per year (2019), including medical care, lost productivity, property damage, and legal costs.
+- The economic cost of roadway crashes in our region is estimated at more than $5 billion per year, including medical care, lost productivity, property damage, and legal costs.

 - Transportation agencies at all levels have an established duty of care to protect the public.